ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 # Ordering VMware HCX
 {: #hcx_ordering}

-Automated deployment of the VMware HCX™ service is not supported for VMware® vCenter Server instances with the VMware NSX-T™ Data Center SP Enterprise Plus license edition.
-However, you can manually deploy HCX outside of the VMware® Solutions console.
-For more information, see [HCX Connector and HCX Cloud installations](https://docs.vmware.com/en/VMware-HCX/4.2/hcx-getting-started/GUID-B1023D31-0458-433B-9ABB-62E8BDD3FEC2.html){: external}.
-{: note}
+You can include the VMware HCX™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Ordering VMware HCX for a new instance
 {: #hcx_ordering-new}

-To order a new vCenter Server instance with VMware HCX from the {{site.data.keyword.vmwaresolutions_short}} console, scroll down to the services section and select **HCX** in the **Business continuity and migration** category.
+To order a new vCenter Server instance with VMware HCX from the VMware Solutions console, scroll down to the services section and select **HCX** in the **Business continuity and migration** category.

 ## Ordering VMware HCX for an existing instance
 {: #hcx_ordering-existing}